Peroneal Tendon Tear Advice

 Peroneal Tendonitis requires 8-12 weeks of recovery time under the guidance of a Physical Therapist.

 If you quickly identify the symptoms of Peroneal Tendonitis and follow the appropriate treatment, then you may recover from the condition within 8 weeks.

-In chronic cases of Peroneal Tendonitis, it takes up to 12 weeks to heal after a thorough rehabilitation protocol that addresses strength and biomechanical issues.
+In chronic cases of Peroneal Tendonitis, it takes up to 12 weeks to heal after a thorough rehabilitation protocol that addresses any strength deficits and biomechanical issues.

-It is uncommon to feel numbness or pins and needles while there should be a mechanical pattern i.e. pain is worse with activity and subsides with rest.
+It is uncommon to feel numbness or pins and needles with Peroneal Tendonitis unless there is irritation of the Peroneal Nerve.
+At the same time, there should be a mechanical pattern of pain, i.e. pain is worse with activity and subsides with rest.

 Peroneal Tendonitis is usually gradual in onset rather than a sudden presentation.
 It is mechanical in nature meaning that causes often include an increase in activity levels or a change in footwear.